The Importance of Bowel Cancer Screening

 When polyps are detected, they can be removed to eliminate the risk of developing cancer.
 Not all polyps will grow and so we generally target larger polyps for excision.

 Who should get a bowel cancer screening?

-The English NHS currently sends out screening kits to test older peoples’ stool for blood, which is a marker of cancer.
+The English NHS currently sends out screening kits to people aged 60+ to test for stool in the blood, which is a marker of cancer.
 However, the incidence of bowel cancer amongst younger patients is increasing and so experts and organisations such as the American Cancer Society recommend people start screening from the age of 45 years and should ideally choose a test which reliably detects the polyp precursors of bowel cancer.

 What does bowel cancer testing entail?

 There are two accurate methods for screening people for polyp precursors of bowel cancer; colonoscopy and CT colonography.

 A colonoscopy involves inserting a long flexible tube, with video camera and light source at the tip, into the bottom and around the colon to look for colonic polyps and cancer.
 Colonoscopy requires a standard laxative regimen and frequently uses sedation.
 An advantage of colonoscopy is that colonic polyps can be removed at the same time as detection.